Hypocoercivity in metastable settings and kinetic simulated annealing: Abstract

 \section{Abstract}

-Classical analysis of the simulated annealing algorithm is combined with the more recent hypocoercive method of distorted entropy to prove the convergence for large time of the kinetic Langevin annealing with logarithmic cooling schedule.
+Combining classical arguments for the analysis of the simulated annealing algorithm with the more recent hypocoercive method of distorted entropy, we prove the convergence for large time of the kinetic Langevin annealing with logarithmic cooling schedule.